Rule 3745-1-54 | Wetland antidegradation.

 (b) The director may consider other information in determining whether a lower category is appropriate.

-(c) When reviewing applications for discharges to wetlands which have occurred without prior authorization, the fact that the discharge has already occurred shall have no bearing on the decision of whether to allow lower water quality.
-Ohio EPA shall review the impacts based on pre-discharge conditions.
+(c) When reviewing applications for discharges to wetlands which have occurred without prior authorization, the fact that the discharge has already occurred has no bearing on the decision of whether to allow lower water quality.
+Ohio EPA reviews the impacts based on pre-discharge conditions.

-(d) The director may require compensatory mitigation, if approved in accordance with other provisions of this rule, at the same mitigation ratios as required for impacts to category 3 wetlands, as indicated in table E-1 of this rule.
+(d) The director may require compensatory mitigation, if approved in accordance with other provisions of this rule, at the same mitigation ratios as indicated for impacts to category 3 wetlands, as shown in table E-1 of this rule.

 (e) Nothing in paragraph (B)(6) of this rule relieves any person from liability for degrading or destroying a wetland without prior authorization or in violation of any applicable laws.